vojtajina/ng-todo/README.md

 ### Slides
-This simple app was made during my talk, video can be found [here](http://www.youtube.com/watch?v=-nuyKAWVPzs).
+This simple app version was made for Vojta's talk at JS.everywhere(2012) Europe, video can be found [here](http://www.youtube.com/watch?v=-nuyKAWVPzs).

 Thanks [Elliott](http://github.com/esprehn) for original version of these awesome slides.